About Project ECHO for Public Health

 In this series designed for public health performance improvement professionals, participants discussed various facets of the community health assessment and community health improvement plan process, including equity-centric community engagement, data sharing, consensus building, and collaborative planning.

 NNPHI members and partners are leveraging the ECHO model to address a variety of topics.
-The list below includes some of the ECHO Public Health series led by member institutes:
+The list below includes some of the Project ECHO for Public Health series led by member institutes:

 - Operationalizing Anti‐Racism, Social Justice, and Health Equity Principles through Performance Improvement (Michigan Public Health Institute)